milselarch/--C/src/automata/composition.md

     4. non-void cells in a write-tape can cause a transition to themselves and read-only tapes
     5. a write-only tape cannot write to another write-only tape
+    6. a read tape can only be written to by at most one write tape
 2. generation of rules for the multi-tape cellular automata
     1. for every write tape W that writes to a read tape R
         1. for every possible combination of cells CW in W